-9.6 Right of Appeal
+9.8 Right of Appeal

-Applicants have the right to appeal any decision made to suspend their application from offers of housing.
-We will firstly ask applicants to appeal internally however, they do have a statutory right of appeal to the Sherriff Court.
+Applicants have the right to appeal any decision made to suspend their registration from offers of housing.
+We will firstly ask applicants to appeal internally however, they do have a statutory right of appeal by summary application to the Sherriff Court.

-Ochil View's internal review process is that all appeals should be made in the first instance to the Housing Services Manager as soon as possible after the appropriate decision was made.
-Applicants who are dissatisfied with the decision of the Housing Services Manager may seek redress through the Association's Complaints Procedure.
+Ochil View's internal review process is that all appeals should be made in the first instance to the Senior Housing Services Officer and in their absence the Director of Housing Services as soon as possible after the appropriate decision was made.

+Applicants who are dissatisfied with the decision of the Senior Housing Services Officer or the Director of Housing Services may seek redress through the Association's Complaints Procedure.

-10.0 APPLICATIONS FROM HOMEOWNERS
+10.0 REGISTRATIONS FROM HOMEOWNERS